 The Bernese Mountain Dog is a giant breed dog.
-They have a history of being a working breed, herding and hauling materials throughout the Bernese Mountains.
+They have a history of being a working breed, herding and hauling materials throughout the Swiss Alps.

 Since they are so large, they often have issues with their joints and bones as they age.
 However, their muscles and breeding give them a hardier build than some similar breeds.